 Police said the suspect entered a classroom armed with a shotgun and at some point was confronted by the staff member.

 On Saturday authorities identified the suspect arrested as Angel Granados Dias, 18.

-They said he had been booked into Multnomah County Detention Center on charges of possessing a firearm in a public building, attempting to discharge a firearm at a school, reckless endangerment, and possession of a loaded firearm in a public place.
+They said he was booked into Multnomah County Detention Center on charges of possessing a firearm in a public building, attempting to discharge a firearm at a school, reckless endangerment, and possession of a loaded firearm in a public place.

-The incident came less than two weeks after a school shooting in Colorado left 1 student dead and 8 injured.
+The incident came less than two weeks after a school shooting in Colorado left one student dead and eight injured.

 Senior Alexa Pope told the Oregonian she was in a classroom inside the school's fine arts building when Lowe came in looking for a classmate of hers.

 After Lowe left, the classmate appeared in the doorway in a black trench coat and pulled out a long gun, senior Justyn Wilcox told the newspaper.

 Pope said the suspect didn't point the gun at anyone, and that she and her classmates fled the classroom out the backdoor.